Namilaus/eCommercal/README.md

 ## Overview

-eCommercal is an eCommerce web application designed to help developers create and customize a fully functional online store.
-The project aims to provide a simple and flexible platform suitable for both beginners and experienced developers.
+eCommercal is a side-project created to help me gain experience by developing and customizing a fully functional online store.
+The project provides a simple and flexible platform suitable for enhancing my skills in web development.

 ## Features